ATARI VCS/2600 Unreleased/Prototype Games and Hardware

 STAR TREK II: THE WRATH OF KHAN

 Announced at the 1983 Winter CES.
 Also mentioned in the Aug./Sep.
-1983 issue of Video Games Player and April 1983 issue of Creative Computing magazines.
+1983 issue of Video Games Player and April 1983 issue of Creative Computing.
 Based on the movie of the same name.

 Announced at the 1983 Winter CES.
-Also mentioned in the April 1983 issue of Creative Computing magazine.
+Also mentioned in the April 1983 issue of Creative Computing.
 The 2nd box (picture #2) has the same artwork as Sub-Scan, and given the original artwork, we're 99% sure Subterfuge was an early name for Sub-Scan.

 WAR OF THE WORLDS

 Announced at the 1983 Winter CES.
-Also mentioned in the April 1983 issue of Creative Computing magazine.
+Also mentioned in the April 1983 issue of Creative Computing.
 The box art resembles the design of the Martian war machines from the 1953 movie.

 Released for the VIC-20 (pictures #2 and #3).
 Catalog description: “After many years of futility, your search is over!
 You have found the kingdom of Meese.
 Power and riches shall soon be yours.
 But remember the legend of Meese.
 Are there really creatures called ‘Meese-kites’?
 Are the ‘Magic Lips’ still hidden below?
 Are you brave enough to find out?”